Diwali Blessings from Pujya Swamiji

 The Divine Light Within

-The Light of Service
+The Light of Service and Selflessness

-Just as the divine light burns within our own being, the divine light burns in every being.
+Just as the divine light burns within our own being, the divine light burns in everyone.
 One of the most beautiful tenets of Indian culture says that God dwells within all –He dwells within me and He dwells within you.
 In this way, everyone and everything – whether it be another human being, an animal or Mother Nature – is connected to that same Divine Source.
 When one is able to see this Divine Light in all, God is seen everywhere, and wherever one sees God, one must try to serve Him.
 The same light which we light in our lamp in the temple or during Diwali is the same light which shines within all, and thus to light the true lamp of Diwali is to see and serve that light in all.

 The message of the light of service can be seen in the lamp itself.
 The diya always burns for others, with no selfish motivation and no expectation.
 The sole purpose of an oil lamp’s existence is to bring light to others.
 They burn FOR others, with every minute, every moment of their lives and every ounce of their existence.